 They are stripped when “those people” need to learn how to act….when unarmed young black boys can be gunned down with protection for the murderers written into government gun laws, when police can walk into a black household and gun down the residents without repercussion and claim the castle doctrine, when a man can be choked to death for nearly 9 minutes of heart wrenching video in the streets for an alleged counterfeit $20 bill, or hunted and shot in the street for looking in a window to an abandoned home under construction… when “bad hombres” are invading our minds.
 They are stripped when “what-about-ism” masks the real differences of truth, intent and severity and fatigues our capacity to have an open dialogue.

-My final thought is that if you take delight in retorting that “All Lives Matter,” If you profess a “right to life”, if you believe in the preamble of our constitution…and inalienable rights (in — alien — able ) …then the color of skin, religion, legal status and origin are not even part of of the consideration of how a human being is treated… The moment we suggest, excuse or justify that another human isn’t worthy of our decency, of humanity we are laying the foundation of a new Dachau.
+My final thought is this, if you take delight in retorting that “All Lives Matter,” If you profess a “right to life”, if you believe in the preamble of our constitution…and inalienable rights (in — alien — able) …then the color of skin, religion, legal status and origin are not even part of of the consideration of how a human being is treated… The moment we suggest, excuse or justify that another human isn’t worthy of our decency, of humanity we are laying the foundation of a new Dachau and we will all smell of it’s smoke.